All About Living Here

 Eugene, OR 97401+3342

-Once you move out, update your mailing address in the Dash.
+Once you move out, update your mailing address under the Personal Information page on Duckweb.
 Only mail delivered by the USPS will be forwarded.
 All other mail delivered for students who are no longer residents will be returned to sender.

 Laundry machines are located in each building and can be accessed using a laundry card.
 Cards are issued upon check-in.
 Students can add money to them using the machines located at the Housing Service Centers.
 Anything left on the card at check-out is not refundable so students are advised to add money in increments.